OpenVMS Mini FAQ

 Overview: In mid 2005, I spent a week at

 Learning Tree in Toronto which meant I

-the OpenVMS world.
-Most people I met were either "UNIX acolytes" or
+Most people I met were either UNIX acolytes or Windows wonks.

 wrote this Mini-FAQ based mostly upon coffee-break questions of that week.

 I have decided to keep the FAQ very general and less than 10 questions.

 Questions and Answers

 - What is the difference between VMS and OpenVMS?

 Nothing.
 Due to customer requests, VMS source code was opened-up

 to paying customers around the same time it was ported from 32-bit VAX to 64-bit

 Alpha (~1992).
 At that time, the product name and version numbers flowed from

+VMS-5.5-2 to OpenVMS-6.2.
 The most recent (2008) version is OpenVMS-8.3, which contains some cool stuff including support for Intel's

 most recent true 64-bit CPU called

 - Do I need to port any code when going from "VMS

 on VAX" to "OpenVMS on VAX"?

 No because the two names represent the same OS but anytime

 the vendor of your application software.
 If you authored your own software and

 still posses the source code then a simple recompile then link should solve

 99% of most problems (but always do a trial port first).
 Going from VAX to Alpha

 A diary of my VAX to Alpha ports: